 Only in exceptional circumstances will the Editor consider the addition, deletion or rearrangement of authors after the manuscript has been accepted.
 While the Editor considers the request, publication of the manuscript will be suspended.
 If the manuscript has already been published in an online issue, any requests approved by the Editor will result in a corrigendum.

 The World Medical Association's Declaration of Helsinki 2013 states in article 35: 'Every research study involving human subjects must be registered in a publicly accessible database before recruitment of the first subject'.
-All types of research studies involving human participants should be registered prospectively (but failing that retrospectively) at http://www.researchregistry.com unless the study has already been registered with another registry body.
+Editors of IJS Case Reports require that reports that are ‘First in Man’ studies should be registered prospectively, but failing that retrospectively.
+There are many places to register your First in Man case report:

 Upon acceptance of an article, authors will be asked to complete an 'Exclusive License Agreement' (see more information on this).
 Permitted third party reuse of open access articles is determined by the author's choice of user license.